Criteria for unbiased estimation: applications to noise-agnostic sensing and quantum channel estimation: Fully Generalized multi-parameter Cram er-Rao matrix inequality

 \section{Fully Generalized multi-parameter Cram\'er-Rao matrix inequality}

-In this section, we derive the fully generalized quantum Cramér-Rao matrix inequality, which serves as the fundamental relation for establishing the generalized multi-parameter Cramér-Rao bound.
-While the main text focuses on the unbiased estimation scenario, the supplemental material extends the discussion to include the fully generalized quantum Cramér-Rao matrix inequality and fully generalized quantum Cramér-Rao bound, which also accommodates biased estimation cases.
+In this section, we derive the \textit{fully generalized quantum Cramér-Rao matrix inequality}, which serves as the fundamental relation for multi-parameter estimation under non-invertible quantum Fisher information matrix.
+While the main text focuses on the {locally} unbiased estimation scenario, the supplemental material extends the discussion to include biased estimation cases.
 In this section, we first introduce the quantum Cram\'er-Rao matrix inequality.
 We then derive the \textit{perturbed quantum Cram\'er-Rao matrix inequality} which serves as a foundational inequality for deriving the fully generalized quantum Cramér-Rao matrix inequality.
-Building on this bound, we then proceed to derive the fully generalized quantum Cramér-Rao matrix bound.
+Building on this bound, we then proceed to derive the fully generalized quantum Cramér-Rao matrix inequality.